 - Steps We take to secure and protect your data include, but are not limited to:

-All system level accounts are password protected with very wrong passwords.
+- All system level accounts are password protected with very strong passwords.

 - Notwithstanding the security measures that We take, it is important to remember that the transmission of data via the internet may not be completely secure and that you are advised to take suitable precautions when transmitting to Us data via the internet.